 Tempe Man Arrested for Antisemitic Email Threat to Execute Local Rabbi and "every other JEW I can find"

-The Federal Bureau of Investigation conducted the investigation in this case, with assistance from the Tempe Police Department and the Maricopa County Sheriff’s Office.
-The United States Attorney’s Office, District of Arizona, is handling the prosecution.
+The Federal Bureau of Investigation conducted the investigation in this case, with assistance from Hopi Law Enforcement Services and the Navajo Nation Department of Public Safety.
+The United States Attorney’s Office, District of Arizona, Phoenix, handled the prosecution.

 # # #

 For more information on the U.S. Attorney’s Office, District of Arizona, visit http://www.justice.gov/usao/az/

 Follow the U.S. Attorney’s Office, District of Arizona, on Twitter @USAO_AZ for the latest news.